 Corrupt Cops: Bobo even lampshades this to Kwon, asking why he was a Detective if he didn't catch this early on.

 "So, what are you gonna do?
 Use your Samurai skills?"

 "First of all, I'm not Japanese..I'm KOREAN.
 That'd be like me telling you 'My favorite kind of Italian food is Tacos.'"

-- Made of Iron: Keegan.
-Gets stabbed in the throat and still very nearly kills Bobo, only being stopped by a shot to the head from Taylor, followed by a few more bullets just to make sure.
+Made of Iron: Keegan.
+Gets stabbed in the throat and still tries to charge Bobo, only being stopped by a shot to the head from Taylor, followed by a few more bullets just to make sure.

-- Lisa, Jimmy's daughter, who isn't much of a fighter given she works as a tattoo artist, but makes up for it by being a medic.
+Lisa, Jimmy's daughter, who isn't much of a fighter given she works as a tattoo artist, but makes up for it by being a medic.
 When Keegan shows for her, she puts a legitimate, if doomed, resistance.

-- Why Don't You Just Shoot Him?: The entire film seems to run on the philosophy of having the main character solve all of his conflicts by killing people.
+Why Don't You Just Shoot Him?: The entire film seems to run on the philosophy of having the main character solve all of his conflicts by killing people.
 It not always work as intended.